 Here at MRAG we are keen to have you and your students visit the gallery to enjoy making and looking at artworks…with our dedicated children’s exhibition space, the Art Factory, always the site of engaging and challenging exhibitions designed for our younger audience with interactive artworks providing activity and excitement in the ground floor space, there is lots to see and do.

-We can organise a 1 – 1.5 hour making/looking workshop with our trained MRAG Art Tutors devising interesting programs for the age and stage of your students in our Art Factory Workshop spaces.
+School Workshops: We can organise a 1 – 1.5 hour making/looking workshop with our trained MRAG Art Tutors devising interesting programs to suit your students in our gallery or workshop spaces.

 The MRAG Collection can also be accessed for particular themes or areas of study relevant to your students by prior arrangement.
 Just get in touch with your particular requests!

 Fridays can be fun – finish the week with a workshop with a qualified MRAG Art Tutor that fits with your students anywhere from pre-school to Year 12 and beyond.

 A minimal charge of $7.50 per student applies which includes the cost of materials.